ddterm/gnome-shell-extension-ddterm/docs/Build.md

 The installation process is described in [Install.md - continue from step 2].

-[Install.md - continue from step 2]: /docs/Install.md#2-install-the-package
+[Install.md - continue from step 2]: /docs/Install.md#2-install-the-bundle

-Alternatively, you could use `meson`/`ninja` to install the package too.
+Alternatively, you could use `meson`/`ninja` to install the bundle too.

 ### 4.1.a) `user-install`

-The following command builds the package, if necessary, and installs it inside user's `$HOME` directory (i.e. typical install location for extensions):
+The following command builds the bundle, if necessary, and installs it inside user's `$HOME` directory (i.e. typical install location for extensions):

     ninja -C build-dir user-install